 In fact, while visiting Phipps, you’ll be able to see everything from beautiful fountains to desert landscapes and lush tropical rainforests.

 While all visits are self-directed, there is a defined path to take through the gardens.
 The only deviation from this path would be the option of skipping the outdoor gardens on days with bad weather.
 However, what’s great about creating a path through the gardens is that it keeps things a bit less chaotic and ensures that you have a chance to see everything at Phipps.

 Visits to Phipps start in the Palm Court.
 This garden features many palm trees and glass sculptures by renowned artist Dale Chihuly.
 In fact, works by Chihuly dot the entire conservatory and make great focal points throughout.

 Throughout the gardens, exactly what the displays look like depends on the flower show that is currently being held.
 During most of the year, a series of four main shows take over the garden and provide you with a bit of a different look to the garden through the seasons.
 Of these, the Winter Flower Show at Christmas is probably the most popular.

 With these many different shows, most of the gardens, including the famed Palm Court look somewhat different throughout the year.
-Because of that, what you see in my photos may vary by the time you visit, though the general theme and type of plants in each garden tends to stay the same.
+Because of that, what you see in my photos may vary by the time you visit, though the general theme and type of plants in each garden tend to stay the same.

 During my visit, my favorite rooms were the Orchid Room, the Stove Room (which featured many beautiful butterflies), and the Tropical Forest Conservatory.
 These rooms were all filled with beautiful flowers and were quite fragrant.